Mitsubishi Eclipse Insurance Rates

 Policy rates by type of insurance:

-These estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and Eclipse trim levels.
+Rate estimates include $500 policy deductibles, split liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 states and Eclipse trim levels.

 Price Range Variability

-For an average driver, Mitsubishi Eclipse insurance rates go from as low as $496 for basic liability insurance to a high of $1,940 for coverage for higher-risk drivers.
+For the normal driver, Mitsubishi Eclipse insurance rates go from the low end price of $496 for basic liability insurance to a high of $1,940 for coverage for higher-risk drivers.

 Urban vs. Rural Price Range

-Choosing to live in a large city can have significant affects on car insurance prices.
-Rural locations are shown to have a lower frequency of comprehensive and collision claims than densely populated cities.
+Choosing to live in a large city has a significant impact on the price of auto insurance.
+Rural locations are shown to have lower incidents of physical damage claims than densely populated cities.

-The examples above highlight why it is important to compare rates quotes using their specific location and risk profile, instead of using average rates.
+The examples above illustrate why it is important to compare rates quotes using their specific location, rather than relying on average rates.

 Use the form below to get customized rates for your location.